-- personal finance

-- financial services marketplace

-- financial products for managing money

-- legislation and regulation on earnings

-- impact of poor decision-making and unforeseen circumstances

-- key features of income tax and National insurance

-- how their financial needs will change through their life
+- personal finance & financial products for managing money. - legislation and regulation on earnings. - impact of poor decision-making and unforeseen circumstances. - key features of income tax and National insurance. - how their financial needs will change through their life.

 Unit 2 - Financial capability for the medium and long term